For Basic ESP Q & A, refer to this previous post for What is an ESP?.

 You thought going through the ESP selection process was hard?
 It might look like a walk in the park compared to the actual ESP migration.
 Moving from one ESP to another involves many different people and parts, and how well you do the migration affects how quickly you’ll be up and running with your new ESP.
 It’s worth doing it well!
 Yet it’s also fraught with potential pitfalls.

-At iPost, we see the aftereffects of ESP migration pitfalls when organizations come to us with issues such poor deliverability, inefficient processes, or lack of insight into how to take advantage of all their data.
+At iPost, we see the after effects of ESP migration pitfalls when organizations come to us with issues such poor deliverability, inefficient processes, or lack of insight into how to take advantage of all their relational data.
 That’s why we’ve summed up the seven most common pitfalls below, with advice on how to avoid each.
 If you’re facing an ESP migration sometime in the next year, take this advice to heart.

 Pitfall #1: Rushing the ESP migration